What is a Health and Safety Statement, and a Risk Assessment? Part 1

 The sections below will answer any questions or uncertainties relating to such considerations and provide employers with the information they need to address these considerations in their own occupational health and safety system to ensure that they comply.

 Employers are legally required, by the Occupational Health and Safety Act 85 of 1993, to ensure a workplace that is healthy, safe, and does not pose any hazard or risk to any employees or visitors to the site.

 To ensure that the workplace remains healthy and safe, employers must conduct a risk assessment.
 The person conducting the risk assessment must be properly trained as a risk assessor.
 This involves the identification of hazards and risks in the workplace.
 These must be examined and written down and control measures must be assigned to either eliminate, reduce, isolate, substitute, or control them.

 In addition, the level of risk, their probability and severity must also be indicated, allowing employers to estimate the magnitude of risk.
 It allows them to decide whether the risk is acceptable, or whether more precautions are necessary to prevent harm.

 What is a Safety Statement?

 A safety statement is a written programme which safeguards:

 - The safety as well as the health of employees while they work.

 - The safety and health of others who may be present in the workplace, including customers, visitors, and members of the public.

-The safety statement is a representation of the commitment of an employer towards their safety, health, and wellbeing.
+The safety statement, also known as the Health and Safety Policy, is a representation of the commitment of an employer towards their safety, health, and wellbeing.
 It must clearly state how the employer will ensure health and safety in addition to stating the resources necessary to maintain, and review, health, and safety laws as well as standards.